Understanding What You're Actually Choosing Between

 SEO Capabilities and Marketing Tools

 Both platforms handle SEO fundamentals well.
 You can optimize page titles, meta descriptions, URLs, and image alt text on either platform.
 The real differences lie in advanced optimization and third-party tool integration.
+Squarespace includes built-in SEO features that cover most organizations' needs:

 Automatic XML sitemaps